 DISCLAIMER: This blog contains affiliate links, which means that I will receive a small commission if you click on one of the product links.
 This helps support my blog and allows me to continue to make articles like this.

 My Best Family Vacation

 Visiting Hawaii was the best vacation I could have taken with my family.
 We spent 10 wonderful days in Hawaii.
 There were places I wanted to visit but simply didn’t have enough time.
 All the trips we took were less than $50 or free, except for the Luau which I will get to later in this post.
-Check out this great post.
-Things to do under $20 in Hawaii.
+Check out this great post I have.
 Things to Do in Hawaii for $20 or Less – The Traveling Aquarian

 Waimea Beach Park

 We took a 30-minute drive from Oahu to the botanical garden and waterfalls at Waimea Valley in Haleiwa.
 On our drive to Waimea Valley, we passed the beautiful blue Waimea Beach Park.
 Surfers and beachgoers were parked along the road heading in to spend their day relaxing.
 This beach is free, it is in a residential area, so be courteous of not blocking anyone’s driveways.

 Upon entering Waimea Valley were greeted with beautiful swans and chickens walking across the road.
 They also had a peacock walking the grounds that we took a few pictures of.
 Parking was free.
 Admission prices range from $10-$17 depending on if you are with a group, adult, child, or senior.
 There is also a military discount with a proper ID.
 There is a restaurant on the grounds to grab something to eat after your day.
 We walked through the botanical garden and saw so many exotic plants and flowers.